 How Big Should Your Coop Be?

-A good rule of thumb is each chicken needs roughly four-square feet of space not including the chicken run which requires an additional four-square feet of space per chicken.
-The size of your coop will depend on the amount of chickens you would like to get.
+A good rule of thumb is each chicken needs roughly four square feet of space, not including the chicken run, which requires an additional four square feet of space per chicken.
+The size of your coop will depend on the number of chickens you would like to get.

 It may be called a coop, but the chickens definitely do not want to be cooped up together.
 Being crammed up together can cause behavioral problems.
 Chickens have known to become aggressive and constantly pecking each other.